OGGM/oggm-standard-projections-csv-files/README.md

 ***Glacier aggregation option:***
 We estimated those glaciers that do not fail for all scenarios, GCMs and CMIP variations.
 As more glaciers fail when running the simulations until 2300, we separated between
 - files with aggregated glaciers that run for all options until 2100 (`common_running_2100`)
-    - use these files if you are only interested in glacier projections untils 2100
+    - use these files if you are only interested in glacier projections until 2100
+    - Globally, 99.9% of the glacier area is simulated when looking into the common running glaciers until 2100.
 - files with aggregated glaciers that run for all options until 2100 and until 2300 (`common_running_2100_2300`).
     - use these files if you are interested in glacier projections until 2300
+    - The simulations until 2300 have more failing glaciers, specifically in RGI06 (Iceland) where only 26% of glaciers work until 2300.
+The reason is that some single GCMs predict colder than nowadays conditions, which creates growing glaciers that extend beyond the model border.
+However, these glaciers are rather small, and in total 91% of the initial glacier area can be simulated in RGI06.
+Similarly, in RGI08 (Scandinavia), only 92% of the glacier area can be simulated due to growing glaciers.
+However,  globally, 99.4% of the glacier area is simulated when looking into the common running glaciers until 2100 or 2300.

 For each of the two options, we give additional statistics:
-- e.g. [1.6.1/common_running_2100/missing_region_overview.html](1.6.1/common_running_2100/missing_region_overview.html): missing glacier statistics
+- e.g. [1.6.1/common_running_2100/missing_region_overview.csv](1.6.1/common_running_2100/missing_region_overview.csv): missing glacier statistics
 - e.g. [1.6.1/common_running_2100_2300/rgi_ids_missing.json](1.6.1/common_running_2100_2300/rgi_ids_missing.json): glacier IDs that have been removed as at least one GCM or scenario failed on it for one of the CMIP options
 - e.g. [1.6.1/common_running_2100/metadata.csv](1.6.1/common_running_2100/metadata.csv):  can be helpful when doing analysis with the data (lists all the available files)